1. INTRODUCTION AND BACKGROUND

 Attending academic meetings and conferences is an important part of NIHR training and if trainees do not attend meetings or conferences in any particular year this does not mean the money can be spent on something else.

-Each year the NIHR TCC hosts a two-day event for approximately 250 trainees.
-The event is open to all ACFs and CLs and is an opportunity for trainees to meet and learn from their peers, present their research, discover more about the NIHR, hear from inspirational speakers, and receive training on a variety of topics to further their research careers.
+Each year the NIHR Academy hosts a two-day event for approximately 250 Academy Members.
+The event is open to all ACFs and CLs and is an opportunity for them to meet and learn from their peers, present their research, discover more about the NIHR, hear from inspirational speakers, and receive training on a variety of topics to further their research careers.
 The meeting takes place in November or December each year.
 Registration opens in September.

 22. SPECIFIC SUPPORT FOR NIHR CLS